rustshop/rustshop/README.bootstrapping.md

-Since everything is already installed, basic infrastructure bootstrapped and `rustshop` wraps `kops` to automatically supply the account-specific values, bootstrapping a fresh kuberentes cluster is very simple.
+Since everything is already installed, basic infrastructure bootstrapped and `rustshop` wraps `kops` to automatically supply the account-specific values, bootstrapping a fresh kubernetes cluster is very simple.

 Switch to the `prod` account: